adobe/buildrunner/README.rst

         # attribute will be used.
         image: <the Docker image to run>

         # The command(s) to run.
-If omitted BuildRunner runs the command
+If omitted Buildrunner runs the command
         # configured in the Docker image without modification.
 If provided
-        # BuildRunner always sets the container command to a shell, running the
+        # Buildrunner always sets the container command to a shell, running the
         # given command here within the shell.
 If both 'cmd' and 'cmds' are
         # present the command in 'cmd' is run before the commands in the 'cmds'
         # list are run.